perkee/qmk_firmware/keyboards/lets_split/keymaps/sixseven/trackpoint.md

 To be sure that the stuff is wired as QMK expects us to, we'll need to connect CLOCK and DATA to the Pro Micro on the left (master) side.
 To do this, I've found it easiest to ditch TRRS (and its shitty connectors) in favor of a colorful jumper wires connection.
 More colors to this world!

+So the wires that connect the halves are:

+- GND
+- VCC
+- DATA for QMK key sync
+- DATA for LED underglow
+- CLOCK for trackpoint
+- DATA for trackpoint

 ![Jumper wires connection](./3.jpg)

 Here's what I've ended up with: